Skip to main content

 The laboratory course is thought of as hands-on training to support students in developing both the mindset and the practical skills needed for entrepreneurial success.

 The laboratory course takes an experiential approach, integrating conceptual knowledge with real-world case studies and hands-on activities to foster critical thinking and entrepreneurial decision-making skills.
 It also explores the psychological and cognitive dimensions of entrepreneurship.
 Through interactive experiments, students will examine the personal traits and motivations that shape entrepreneurial intention.
 The laboratory course further instructs regarding the purpose and structure of a business plan, conducting feasibility analysis, and evaluating industry and market conditions.
-Attention is given to teach students how to prepare and present a real business plan.
+Attention is given to teaching students how to prepare and present a real business plan.
 To this purpose, the course covers financial projections, providing tools for evaluating profitability of strategic options and attracting investors.

 Knowledge and understanding